robo3945/RaTS/README.md

 RaTS is especially useful to periodically monitor network share or external drive to find evidences of the presence of Ransomware.
 You can run RaTS as a cmd line application or a batch for servers.

-## What RaTS can do ##
+### What RaTS can do ###

-- find traces of the manifests (TXT or HTML) that Ransomware leaves in the filesystem: around the manifest you can find some crypto stuff...
+- it finds traces of the manifests (TXT or HTML) that Ransomware leaves in the filesystem: around the manifest you can find some crypto stuff.
-- find crypto stuff in the file system
+- it finds crypto stuff in the file system
-- produce outcome CSV files that allow you to analyze the state of your drives (network, NAS, external)
+- it makes an outcome CSV file that allow you to analyze the state of your drives (network, NAS, external)
-- send the outcome to a configured email
+- it sends the outcome to a configured email

-## What RaTS cannot do ##
+### What RaTS cannot do ###

-- prevent the Ransomware encryption
+- it does not prevent the Ransomware encryption
+- it does not make a live analysis

 ## Platform ##

-RaTS is written for Python 3 (>= 3.6) and it works fine in a compiled way for Windows, MacOSX and Linux.
+RaTS is written for Python 3 (>= 3.8) and it works fine in a compiled way for Windows, MacOSX and Linux.
 We have tested it with PYINSTALLER.

-- Cmd line: *pyinstaller --onefile rats.[osx|win32].pyinstaller* (update the path of the binary in the *.pyinstaller)
+- Cmd line: `pyinstaller --onefile rats.[osx|win32].pyinstaller`

+Note: update the path of the binary in the *.pyinstaller

 ## Configuration ##